-In my consulting and coaching practice, I often have to manage tricky meeting dynamics and coach my clients to do the same.
-As I admitted in a previous post, many of my secrets are on Amazon.com in the simple and powerful principles of “The PRIMES” by Chris McGoff.
-I’m writing this “meeting whisperer” series of posts to help you learn to use these powerful principles to manage meetings effectively and become a stronger leader, whether it’s your meeting going haywire or someone else’s.
+In my consulting and coaching practice, I often have to manage tricky meeting and conflict management dynamics and coach my clients to do the same.
+As I’ve mentioned before, many of my secrets are on Amazon.com in the simple and powerful principles of “The PRIMES” by Chris McGoff.
+These powerful principles can help anyone become a stronger leader, whether it’s your meeting going haywire or someone else’s.

 Full disclosure: I helped McGoff edit “The PRIMES.”
 I’m a fan for a reason.
 This stuff really works!

 Often when conflict arises in a meeting, you can manage it by seeing how the two sides are unable to appreciate each other’s perspective.
-As you verbalize the two perspectives so others can see them more clearly, the conflict often clears up.
+Once you can see the divide, you can name it and as you name it, they begin to see it too.
+When you verbalize distinctions so others can see them more clearly, the conflict often clears up.
 But sometimes, just pointing out perspectives isn’t enough to actually resolve the conflict — it’s only step one.
 When this is the case, you need to deploy deeper conflict-resolution skills.

-I gave an example of meeting conflict in a previous post and how the Big Hat-Little Hat PRIME was in play.
-In a meeting I attended with my client, the accounting folks were championing a “big hat” perspective — working to protect the company’s broader interests in maintaining a uniform accounts receivable policy.
+I gave an example of conflict management in a previous post and how the Big Hat-Little Hat PRIME was in play.
+In another meeting I attended with my client arecently, the accounting folks were championing a “big hat” perspective — working to protect the company’s broader interests in maintaining a uniform accounts receivable policy.
 This contrasted to the product team’s “little hat” perspective — where they were championing the narrower interests of a few beta customers who didn’t want to pay for a service that wasn’t working yet.

 Naming these perspectives didn’t clear up the conflict, though it did diffuse it a bit.
 To bring the meeting to a satisfactory conclusion my client had to deploy a deeper principle.